taoweih/taoweih/README.md

 I am a sophomore majoring in Computer Engineering at University of Illinois Urbana-Champaign.
 I am interested in Artificial Intelligence and software developement.
 Seeking internship and co-op opportunities.

+- 🧑🏻‍💻 I know: C/C++, Python, HTML/CSS
-- Learn more about me at: TaoweiHuang.com
+- 🌐 Learn more about me at: TaoweiHuang.com